Christina Von Eerie: Global Force Wrestling (2015–2017)

 On July 24, 2015, Von Eerie made her debut for Global Force Wrestling (GFW) at the promotion's first Amped television taping, defeating Lei'D Tapa and Mickie James in the first round of a tournament for the GFW Women's Championship.
 On October 23, Von Eerie defeated Amber Gallows in the finals to win the tournament and become the inaugural GFW Women's Champion.
 Throughout 2016, Von Eerie had successful title defenses against Kimber Lee and Mickie James in a three-way match, Amanda Rodriguez and Melanie Cruise.
 On April 20, 2017, while Von Eerie was still the GFW Women's Champion, it was announced that GFW had officially merged with Impact Wrestling, the newly renamed TNA.

 Return to Impact Wrestling (2017)

 Von Eerie returned to Impact Wrestling at the April 20, 2017, tapings, where she successfully defended the GFW Women's Championship against Ava Storie.
 The following day, she lost the title to Sienna.

 Personal life

 Kardooni was previously in a relationship with former TNA wrestler Jesse Neal; the two were engaged in July 2011.
 In 2014, Kardooni was in a relationship with fellow wrestler Chris Dickinson.
 Kardooni married fellow professional wrestler Scotty Mac in July 2017.

 Outside of professional wrestling, she was a member of two punk rock bands, in Puke and Spit she provided backing vocals and played guitar and in The Lurking Terror she played bass guitar.
 She left The Lurking Terror in November 2010 to focus on her professional wrestling career, while Puke and Spit broke up that same month.

+Von Eerie starred in the 2023 low budget wrestling horror movie Death Rumble as Scary Mary alongside her husband and fellow wrestler, Scotty Mac.